-After the hustle and bustle of Singapore a trip to Batam, just 15 miles across the Singapore Strait, is a counter balance.
+After the hustle and bustle of Singapore a trip to Batam, just 15 miles across the Singapore Strait, is a counterbalance.
 Bad reputations can lead to great places.
 Batam is a superb glimpse into a collision of old, modern and alien.
 It is also the gateway to the Riau Islands of which there are thousands.
 If you’re a shopper, there are infinite places to do just that.

-If peace and solitude are your quest, it is also very doable and easy.
+If peace and solitude are your quests, it is also very doable and easy.
 It is quite different from the Americanized neighbor of Bintan Island.
 If a Club Med experience is what you seek, go there instead.
 If you want to savor a one of a kind choose Batam.
 Ferries run frequently from Singapore and a three-day visa is only $10.
 It can be gotten on arrival.
 Many Singaporeans are now heading there because of the low prices.
 Visa and ferry link with other important info

 You may be inclined to forego the main city of Nagoya.
 Do not!
 It is combination of Dodge City, Jakarta and Oz!
 Bird selling shops are side by side with working women bars and food stalls that offer every version of each Indonesian dish made.
 Ex-pats stroll around and children run free.
 The NED or Nagoya Entertainment District has just about every distraction known to man.

-Not for the weak hearted, but so very interesting.
+Not for the weak-hearted, but so very interesting.
 Try dining at the waterfront Golden Prawn.
 If male and single go to eat at a “pujasera”.
 Beer girls wangle around to get pints.
 Not the for-sale girls!
 Enough said.

 Oceanfront Bali Style

-For sheer island style relaxation or adventure the Nongosa Area is perfect.
-Of course there is just the perfect hotel to go with it, the Turi Beach Resort.
+For sheer island-style relaxation or adventure, the Nongosa Area is perfect.
+Of course, there is just the perfect hotel to go with it, the Turi Beach Resort.

 The hillside location with Bali style huts is paradise.
 Pool and spa an extra bonus.
 To watch the sun go down over the South China Sea and the lights of Singapore turn on is amazing.
 The hotel can arrange diving trips or even a chance to swim with Dolphins!
 Hiking and mountain biking are also available. diveriau.com

-A sobering trip to the refugee camp Galang where thousands of Vietamese Boat People ended up will tug at your heart.
+A sobering trip to the refugee camp Galang where thousands of Vietnamese Boat People ended up will tug at your heart.
 Frames from some of the boats still remain.
-The jungle is rapidly climbing back over what was once internment for souls longing for new opportunity in other lands.
+The jungle is rapidly climbing back over what was once internment for souls longing for new opportunities in other lands.
 The camp was run by the UN and is now a monument to those who passed through.
 The cemetery still glistens with white, a testament to those who never left.

-Brad, Mike and Eric along with their families have opened up thatched huts over emerald waters.
+Brad, Mike, and Eric along with their families have opened up thatched huts over emerald waters.
 And have a unique approach to visits.
 This is a place that works in conjunction with the local villagers.
 Even the three hour trip by tuk-tuk boat was a thrill.

 They also have courses in survival and education.
 The facilities are rustic to perfection!
 The food casual gourmet, and location stunning.
 In Mike’s own words, “not quite paradise, but damn close”.